The Coffee Buzz: Are You Motivated Or Manic?

 By consuming caffeine regularly, particularly in the form of coffee, you are allowing yourself to become manic on a daily basis while other peoples' realities aren't changing.
-This is a recipe for odd, unstable behaviour towards others that you probably aren't aware of, as well as temporarily seeing people through rose-tinted glasses when they will not be seeing you in such a fond way.
+This is a recipe for odd, unstable behavior towards others that you probably aren't aware of, as well as temporarily seeing people through rose-tinted glasses when they will not be seeing you in such a fond way.

 Caffeine Is Making You Unstable and Distorting Your Reality

-Your personality and natural spark is affected by caffeine a lot more than you think—and not only when you are under the influence.
+Your personality and natural spark is affected by caffeine a lot more than you think, and not only when you are under the influence.

-Due to the dopamine-induced mood boost that it can offer, being perked-up temporarily means that you will almost definitely either be feeling depressed and unmotivated later, or you'll be consuming a problematic amount of caffeine just to avoid this come-down (Sinicki, 2014).
+Due to the dopamine-induced mood boost that it can offer, being perked-up temporarily means that you will almost definitely either be feeling depressed and unmotivated later, or you'll be consuming a problematic amount of caffeine just to delay this come-down (Sinicki, 2014).

 How To Quit Caffeine (Or Drastically Reduce Your Intake)